stajichlab/PHYling/README.md

 #### Multithreading strategy

 According to [pyhmmer benchmark](https://pyhmmer.readthedocs.io/en/stable/benchmarks.html), the acceleration benefits from multithreading drop significantly as more CPUs are utilized.
-When less then 8 cpus are given, the hmmsearch step will run in single-thread manner and all cpus will be used for each round of hmmsearch.
+When less then 8 cpus are given, the hmmsearch step will run on single-thread manner and all cpus will be used for each round of hmmsearch.
 When 8 or more cpus are given, the hmmsearch step will use 4 cpus for each parallel job.
 In the example above, 4 hmmsearch jobs will run parallelly and each job utilize 4 cpus.
-For the alignment step, 16 parallel jobs will be launched and each parallel job is running in single-thread manner.
+For the alignment step, 16 parallel jobs will be launched and each parallel job is running on single-thread manner.

 Highly recommended if **muscle** is chosen for alignment. (**muscle** is much slower than **hmmalign**!!)

-#### Checkpoint for quick rerun

-A checkpoint file will be generated after the hmmsearch step.
-The `--from_checkpoint` option allow you to retrieve already completed hmmsearch results on those inputs that don't have changes to save time.
-Only the newly added/changed inputs will do the hmmsearch when `--from_checkpoint` is enabled.
-Meanwhile, the samples not specified in the command with `--from_checkpoint` will be removed from the checkpoint file.

 #### Use coding sequences instead of peptide sequences